-Homophobia is the term for those with negative attitudes towards people in the LGBTQ+ community.
+Homophobia is the term for those with negative attitudes towards LGBTQ+ people.
 Homophobia can range from cultural insensitivity to violence.
-According to the 2022 House of Parliament Hate Crime Statistics, 40% of those survey had experienced a hate crime due to being part of the LGBTQ+.
+According to the 2022 House of Commons Hate Crime Statistics, 40% of those survey had experienced a hate crime due to being part of the LGBTQ+ community.

 Transphobia is specifically the term for those with negative attitudes towards the transgender community.
 A person who is transgender identifies as a gender different to that of their sex/gender assigned at birth.
 A person whose gender identity matches that of their assigned gender at birth is Cisgender.
-Transgender people are more highly targeted for hate crimes in the community (Hate Crime Statistics 2022).
+Transgender people are more highly targeted for hate crimes (Hate Crime Statistics 2022).